VRichter98/UPGMA/README.md

 **How to use:**

 Before you running the Program you have to save your sequences of interest as a Fastafile.
-An example for a fastafile Format you can find [here](http://www.cbs.dtu.dk/services/NetGene2/fasta.php)
+An example for a fastafile Format you can find [here](http://www.cbs.dtu.dk/services/NetGene2/fasta.php) or look at the sequence.fasta File as an exapmle.

 When you start to run the Program will ask you for the name of the Fastafile.
 Please insert this name there like: _sequence.fasta_